alessandroseni/FootballOS/README.md

 # FootballOS

 ## Overview
-`FootballOS` is a SwiftUI football statistics application for VisionOS, developed as a learning project to explore new VisionOS features.
+`FootballOS` is a SwiftUI football statistics application for [visionOS](https://developer.apple.com/visionos/), developed as a learning project to explore new VisionOS features.
 This app provides up-to-date stats from major football leagues.

 ## Features
 - **Data from Top Competitions**: Get stats from leagues like EPL, Serie A, La Liga, Bundesliga, and more.